Relief from pain and protection

 The Root Canal Procedure

-At our clinic, root canal therapy is performed with precision and care to ensure your comfort throughout the procedure.
-Here’s how it works:
+At our clinic, your root canal dentist performs treatment with precision and care to support comfort throughout the procedure.
+Here’s how root canal treatment works:

-The area around the affected tooth is carefully numbed to ensure you remain relaxed and pain-free.
+The area around the affected tooth is carefully numbed to help you stay relaxed during root canal treatment.

-The root canal is cleaned, disinfected, and sealed with a protective filling to prevent reinfection.
+The root canal is cleaned, disinfected, and sealed to support dental infection treatment and prevent reinfection.

 Simple steps for a smooth recovery